ietf-wg-cellar/matroska-specification/cellar-codec/codec_iana.md

 To register a new BlockAdditional Type ID in this registry, one needs a `BlockAddIDType` unsigned integer, a `BlockAddIDName` string value, a Change Controller, and an optional Reference to a document describing the BlockAdditional Type ID.

+Designated Experts should verify these rules are matched:

+* the different items defined in (#defining-block-addition-mappings) are properly defined;
+* an identical BlockAddIDType value does not already exist in the Matroska BlockAdditional Type IDs Registry;
+* if a Reference document is provided, it is publicly available with a stable URL.

 (#blockadd-id-registry-table) shows the initial contents of the "Matroska BlockAdditional Type IDs" registry.
 The Change Controller for the initial entries is the IETF.